-The simplest way to do it is to use a free tool, like Heimdal FREE, that can monitor and update your apps automatically and silently, in the background.
+The simplest way to do it is to use a free tool, like Thor FREE, that can monitor and update your apps automatically and silently, in the background.

 This will save you time and effort, and it’ll make sure that you always have the latest version of your favorite app, both feature-wise, and especially in terms of security.

 There’s no time like the present to do this simple spring cleaning that can spare you many headaches down the road.
-The more organized your digital life is, the less backdoors cyber criminals can exploit.
+The more organized your digital life is, the fewer backdoors cybercriminals can exploit.
 And remember that our lives are more dependent on our digital existence than we think.